AndreasPiper/AndreasPiper.github.io/content/en/intro/index.md

 **88688** (15%) bike trips 🚲

+The bar chart below shows the number of interviews conducted per year since the beginning of the survey in 2006.

 <img src="Number_of_interviews_per_year.png" width=800 height=600 />

-In our analysis, we will use subsets of the dataset depending on the aim.
-In general, we focus on the trips where bicycle is the primary mode of transport.
-Furthermore, for some parts of the analysis we focus on the 15 top municipalities when it comes to total distance travelled.
+In our analysis, we will use subsets of the dataset depending on the analysis aim.
+In general, we focus on the trips where 'bicycle' is the primary mode of transport.
+Furthermore, for parts of the analysis we focus on the 15 top municipalities when it comes to total distance travelled by bike.
 These are listed below

 **Top 15 biking municipalities:**
 1. København